YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 For the home user and even for the corporate workstation, I really do not see the need for it and prefer the simplicity of not having it.

-Even where LVM2 does make sense, where it makes is for partitions that need to use large amounts of data.
+Even where LVM2 does make sense, where it makes sense is for partitions that need to use large amounts of data.
 That is not the root `/` filesystem that the operating system lives on, but is typically `/home` or `/srv` or something similar.